 A good selection process is key in finding talent and forms the backbone for effective performance management.
 In this article, we will take a closer look at the selection process and show the best practices for designing a process that will help you find the best candidates while also delivering a good candidate experience.

-The selection process always starts with a job opening.
-This job opening should have a clearly defined function profile that includes criteria like minimum years of work experience, educational background, and being proficient in certain skills.
+Your organization’s candidate selection process always starts with a job opening.
+Every job opening should have a clearly defined function profile.
+Based on the job description, this should include criteria like how many (if any) years of work experience are needed, educational background, and proficiency in certain skills.

 - Screening & pre-selection